-11 Commencement and conduct of proceedings in general

-How are proceedings commenced?
+11 Commencement and conduct of proceedings in general How are proceedings commenced?
 To what extent will a court actively lead the proceedings and to what extent will the court rely on the parties to further the proceedings?

-Proceedings are commenced by the plaintiff's filing of a complaint.
-The complaint must be accompanied by a power of attorney (if the plaintiff is represented by counsel), a corporate certificate to prove the valid representative (if either party is a corporation), a filing fee calculated in accordance with the disputed amount (for example, where the claimed amount is Y100 million, the court filing fees are Y320,000), and postal stamps to be used for communications by the court to the parties.
+Proceedings are commenced by the plaintiff filing a complaint.
+The complaint must be accompanied by a power of attorney (if the plaintiff is represented by counsel), a corporate certificate to prove the valid representative (if the body or either party is a corporation), a filing fee calculated in accordance with the disputed amount (for example, where the claimed amount is Y100 million, the court filing fees are Y320,000), and postal stamps to be used for communications by the court to the parties.
 The plaintiff must specify the identity of the defendant, and a so-called John Doe lawsuit is not allowed.
 The court clerk makes service of process of the complaint and summonses on the defendant.

-While judges hear the views of the parties with regard to the proceedings, they are generally proactive in instructing either party concerning further preparation for the case, in urging the parties to produce important documentary evidence, to present views on specific issues on facts and law, and in encouraging settlement discussions.
+While judges hear the views of the parties with regard to the proceedings, they are generally proactive in instructing either party concerning further preparation for the case, in urging the parties to produce important documentary evidence, and in encouraging settlement discussions.